damphyr/gaudi-example/doc/workshop/Example.md

 To that end we will use a docker container image as our development environment.

-To download and start the workshop _devenv_ do
+To download and start the workshop _devenv_ pick an empty directory and do

 ### macOS